virtual-labs/exp-core-cutter-method-nitk/experiment/procedure.md

 ##### These procedure steps will be followed on the simulator

-1. Click on the Dry density of soil by core cutter method experiment simulation, a new window will open as shown below.
-Click on the description text box to view the definitions. <br>
+1. Click on the simulation button a new window will open as shown below.
+Hover on the description to view the definitions. <br>
 <img src="images/1.png"><br>

-2. Click on the measuring scale and Vernier calliper and measure the height and weight of the core cutter respectively and calculate the volume of the core cutter.
-Then click on the Next button at the bottom right corner to move to the next step.<br>
+2. Click on the measuring scale and then on the vernier calliper to measure the height and weight of the core cutter respectively.
+Then calculate the volume of the core cutter and click on the "Next Button" at the bottom right corner to move to the next step.<br>
 <img src="images/2.png"><br><br>
 <img src="images/3.png"><br>